godotengine/emacs-gdscript-mode/README.md

 ### Installing in Spacemacs ###

 1. Clone the repository to the `private/local` subdirectory of your `.emacs.d` directory, where you installed spacemacs.
-2. Add the package to the `dotspacemacs-additional-packages` and mark is as local.
+2. Add the package to the `dotspacemacs-additional-packages` and mark it as local.
 That's Spacemacs' feature to make it easy to load locally installed packages.

 ```lisp
 dotspacemacs-additional-packages '((gdscript-mode :location local))
 ```

-3. In your user-config function, require the package.
+3. In your `dotspacemacs/user-config` function, require the package.

 ```lisp
 (defun dotspacemacs/user-config ()